-For wind, biomass, geothermal, and solar technologies, this cost reduction is achieved by a reduction in overnight capital costs sufficient to achieve the targeted reduction in cost-of-energy.
-For geothermal, the capital cost of the lowest-cost site available in the year 2011 is reduced such that if it were available for construction in 2035, it would have a 40 percent lower cost-of-energy in the Low Renewable Cost case than the cost-of-energy it would have in 2035 were it available for construction in the Reference case.
-Biomass prices are assumed to be reduced 40 percent by 2035 for a given quantity of fuel supplied.
+For wind, biomass, LFG, geothermal, and solar technologies, this cost reduction is achieved by a applying a 20% reduction in the base overnight capital costs assumed in the Reference case.
+For geothermal and hydro, the capital cost of each individual site that is modeled is reduced by 20% compared to the Reference case.
+Biomass prices are also assumed to be reduced 20 percent for a given quantity of fuel supplied.
 Other assumptions within NEMS are unchanged from the Reference case.